MKV Not Supported in Premiere Pro CC? Let's Fix It Now

 Method 2.
 Remux MKV File to MP4 Container

 Sometimes, Premiere Pro can support the video and audio codecs in your MKV video but just doesn't support the MKV container format.
-In this case, you can simply remux the MKV file to an MP4 container without changing the video stream inside.
+In this case, you can simply remux the MKV file to an MP4 container without changing video/audio codec inside.
 WinX HD Video Converter Deluxe can remux files quickly and help you import MKV into Premiere without converting.

 Step 1.
 Download and install WinX HD Video Converter Deluxe on your PC or Mac computer.